domvwt/poetry-cython-example-project/README.md

 ## Note

 Poetry will use the wrong name for the wheel file if you use the `poetry build` command.
 This is a known issue with Poetry ([#3509](https://github.com/python-poetry/poetry/issues/3509)).
-A workaround is to `pip` install the `dist/adders-0.1.0.tar.gz` file instead of the wheel file.
+Please use the `make dist` command instead which will rename the wheel file to the correct name.

 ## Project Structure